-Plan International strives to advance children's rights and equality for girls all over the world.
-We recognise the power and potential of every single child.
-But this is often suppressed by poverty, violence, exclusion and discrimination.
-And it's girls who are most affected.

-As an independent development and humanitarian organisation, we work alongside children, young people, our supporters and partners to tackle the root causes of the challenges facing girls and all vulnerable children.

-We support children's rights from birth until they reach adulthood, and enable children to prepare for and respond to crises and adversity.
+Plan International is an independent development and humanitarian organisation that advances children's rights and equality for girls.
+We believe in the power and potential of every child but know this is often suppressed by poverty, violence, exclusion and discrimination.
+And it is girls who are most affected.
+Working together with children, young people, supporters and partners, we strive for a just world, tackling the root causes of the challenges girls and vulnerable children face.
+We support children's rights from birth until they reach adulthood and we enable children to prepare for and respond to crises and adversity.
 We drive changes in practice and policy at local, national and global levels using our reach, experience and knowledge.
-For 85 years we have been building powerful partnerships for children, and we are active in over 75 countries.
+For over 85 years, we have rallied other determined optimists to transform the lives of all children in more than 80 countries.
+We won't stop until we are all equal.